fa1se/LocationReportEnabler/README.md

 done
 ```

-By default, properties are visited frequently right after boot time and less so afterwards.
-Change this if you want, but with lower frequency the script tends to malfunction.
+By default, properties are visited frequently right after at startup and less so afterwards.
+These can be altered, but with lower frequency the script tends to malfunction.